ibm-cloud-docs/messages-for-rabbitmq/howto-streams.md

 # RabbitMQ Streams
 {: #rabbitmq-streams}

 RabbitMQ Streams is a persistent replicated data structure that functions similarly to queues, buffering messages from producers for consumption by consumers.
-However, streams differ from queues in two ways:
+However, streams differ in two ways:
 - How producers write messages to them.
 - How consumers read messages from them.

 Streams model an append-only log of messages that can be repeatedly read until they expire.
 Streams are always persistent and replicated.
-A more technical description of this stream behavior is “non-destructive consumer semantics."
+A more technical description of this stream behavior is “nondestructive consumer semantics."

 To read messages from a stream in RabbitMQ, one or more consumers subscribe to it and read the same message as many times as they want.
-Like queues, consumers talk to a stream through AMQP-based clients and, by extension, use the AMQP protocol.
+Consumers talk to a stream through AMQP-based clients and use the AMQP protocol.

 ## Use Cases
 {: #rabbitmq-streams-use-cases}

 The use cases for streams include:

-- **Fan-out architectures**: Where many consumers need to read the same message.
+- Fan-out architectures: Where many consumers need to read the same message.
-- **Replay & time-travel**: Where consumers need to read and reread the same message or start reading from any point in the stream.
+- Replay and time-travel: Where consumers need to read and reread the same message or start reading from any point in the stream.
-- **Large backlogs**: Streams are designed to store larger amounts of data in an efficient manner with minimal in-memory overhead.
+- Large backlogs: Streams are designed to store larger amounts of data efficiently with minimal in-memory overhead.
-- **High Throughput**: RabbitMQ Streams processes relatively higher volumes of messages per second.
+- High Throughput: RabbitMQ Streams processes relatively higher volumes of messages per second.

 For more information, see [RabbitMQ Streams](https://www.rabbitmq.com/streams.html){: external}.